frogfreg/godu/readme.md

 - [ ] cache read directories
 - [ ] add instructions at the top
 - [ ] add error message
+- [ ] use human readable format for byte count